-• Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety
+- Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety Standards.

-- Standards.
 The manufacturer also recommends that you try a child restraint in the vehicle seats where you will use it before you buy it. - The restraint must be appropriate for your child's weight and height.
 Check the label on the restraint for weight and height limits. - Carefully follow the instructions that come with the restraint.
-If you install the restraint improperly, it may not work when you need it. - All seating positions (except for driver) have a automatic locking retractor identified by a distinctive label.
-The seat belts are designed to keep the lap portion tight around the child restraint so that it is not necessary to use a locking clip.
-For the seat belt with the automatic locking retractor, pull the belt from the retractor until there is enough to allow you to pass through the child restraint and slide the latch plate into the buckle.
-Then, pull the belt until it is fully extracted from the retractor.
-Allow the belt to return to the retractor, pulling on the excess webbing to tighten the lap portion about the child restraint.
-For additional information, refer to "Automatic Locking Mode" earlier in this section.
+If you install the restraint improperly, it may not work when you need it. - The seat belts in the passenger seating positions are equipped with either an Automatic Locking Retractor (ALR) or a cinching latch plate or both.
+Both types of seat belts are designed to keep the lap portion of the seat belt tight around the child restraint so that it is not necessary to use a locking clip.
+The ALR will make a ratcheting noise if you extract the entire belt from the retractor and then allow the belt to retract into the 9 retractor.
+For additional information on ALR, refer to "Automatic Locking Mode" in this section.